Ax9D/ESP8266-remote-control/README.md

 # ESP8266-remote-control
-Some code I wrote to control a jumper bot remotely over wifi via TCP (because HTTP and websockets were slow AF).
+Some libraries I wrote to control a jumper bot remotely over wifi via TCP (because HTTP and websockets were slow AF).